helm/charts/stable/ambassador/README.md

 A `ClusterRole` and `ClusterRoleBinding` named `{{release name}}-crd` will be created to watch for the Ambassador Custom Resource Definitions.
 This will be created regardless of the value of `scope.singleNamespace` since CRDs are created the cluster scope.

 `rbac.namespaced` has been removed.
-For namespaced RBAC, set `scope.singleNamespace: true` and `rbac.create: true`.
+For namespaced RBAC, set `scope.singleNamespace: true` and `rbac.enabled: true`.

+`crds.enabled` will indicate that you are using CRDs and will create the rbac resources regardless of the value of `crds.create`.
+This allows for multiple deployments to use the CRDs.

 ## To 2.0.0